axelboc/website-cass/collections/books/we-have-always-lived-in-the-castle.md

 spineColour: "#010101"
 ---

- This book doesn’t seem to have the renown of _The Lottery_ or _The Haunting of Hill House_, but I think it’s Jackson's best.
+ This book doesn’t seem to have the renown of _The Lottery_ or _The Haunting of Hill House_, but I think it’s Jackson’s best.
 Mary Katherine will draw you into her madness and have you nodding along with her and her dark machinations.